scottdware/go-junos/README.md

 * Compare the active configuration to a rollback configuration (diff).
 * Rollback the configuration to a given state or a "rescue" config.
 * Configure devices by submitting commands, uploading a local file or from a remote FTP/HTTP server.
-* Commit operations: lock, unlock, commit, commit-at, commit-confirmed, etc.
+* Commit operations: lock, unlock, commit, commit at, commit confirmed, commit full.
 * [Device views][views] - This will allow you to quickly get all the information on the device for the specified view.
 * [SRX] Convert from a zone-based address book to a global one.